Sakkull/PersonalProjects/Projects/2 Mixed ANOVA - 'Variables affecting victim blaming in sexual abuse'/README.md

 &nbsp;
 ***
 #### **RESULTS**
 The descriptive statistics for victim blame in each condition are shown in Table 1.
+These numbers can indicate that IBSA endorsement and cheating are two factors that might increase victim blaming.
 ![](images/2.JPG)
 &nbsp;

 Data was analyzed using a mixed measure ANOVA.
-There was no significant main effect of endorsement F(1, 62) = .03, p = .84, η² = .001.
+Although the mean scores indicate an increase in victim blaming due to cheating and IBSA endorsement, there was no significant main effect of endorsement F(1, 62) = .03, p = .84, η² = .001.
 Similarly, there was also no effect of cheating F(1, 62) = .91, p = .34, η² = .015.
 There was a non-significant two-way interaction of endorsement to IBSA and cheating F(1, 62) = .07, p = .78, η² = .001.
+Therefore, although at first glance these might appear to indicate what increases victim blame, the non-significant results suggest otherwise.
 &nbsp;
 &nbsp;
 ![](images/1.JPG)